Towner Prize Award

 About the Award

-The Richard and Eleanor Towner Prize for Outstanding Graduate Student Instructors award honors up to four engineering GSIs who are exceptional and innovative teachers with a $1,500 cash prize.
-The College of Engineering’s Richard and Eleanor Towner Prize for Outstanding GSIs is a separate award from the Rackham Outstanding GSI award.
+We are pleased to announce the 2022 College of Engineering’s Richard and Eleanor Towner Prize for Outstanding GSIs.
+This award honors engineering GSIs who have demonstrated innovation and excellence in teaching, especially during the COVID-19 pandemic.
+Up to eight $1500 awards will be granted.
+This is a separate award from the Rackham Outstanding GSI award.
 For information about Rackham’s Outstanding GSI Award click here.

 GSIs selected for the Towner Prize must demonstrate the following: